Jawz84/Blog/PowerShell Contributing.md

 Also note, if you run all tests, that's going to take some time.
 Good thing there is an easy way!

-In the base of the repository there is a module 'build.ps1', that has all kind of handy CmdLets in it for this kind of thing.
+In the base of the repository there is a module 'build.ps1', that has all kind of handy Cmdlets in it for this kind of thing.
 Load it like this:

 `Import-Module .\build.psm1`